Mirian97/email-microservice-spring-boot/README.md

 aws.accessKeyId=your-aws-access-key-id
 aws.secretKey=your-aws-secret-key
 aws.region=us-your-aws-region

+springdoc.api-docs.path=/swagger-ui.html
+springdoc.swagger-ui.enabled=true
+springdoc.api-docs.path=/api-docs
 ```

 For security, use environment variables or AWS Secrets Manager in production 🔐.

+If your your project is already running, you could check an online documentation with Swagger OpenApi, in this link <a>http://localhost:8080/swagger-ui/index.html</a>

 ## 🌍 API Endpoints